nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 <div markdown="span" class="alert alert-success">
-:bulb: You will also discover that all command names in Mycelium are at most
+:bulb: You will also discover that all command names in :mushroom:Mycelium are at most
 two characters long.
 This terseness is *intentional* to allow for faster
 keystrokes.
 Also note that all commands and argument flags are case sensitive.
 </div>

 <div markdown="span" class="alert alert-info">
 :information_source: **A note on dates:** some arguments are in the form of
 dates.
-For these, Mycelium only accepts input of the format dd/MM/yyyy.
+For these, :mushroom:Mycelium only accepts input of the format dd/MM/yyyy.
 For
 example, "14/03/2023" is okay, but "14/3/2023", or "14-03-2023" are not okay.

 The range of valid years is from -9999 to 9999.